shlomiassaf/nform/dev_docs/tsconfig.md

 Up to this point we described the mappings in `tsconfig.json` file at the root of this project.
 This is used in development mode along with webpack.

-When we build the libraries (`npm run build-grid`) we use the `tsconfig.lib.json` file, also located at the root of the project.
+When we build the libraries (`npm run build-lib`) we use the `tsconfig.lib.json` file, also located at the root of the project.

 This file is used to provide mappings when building package so if a package being built is referencing another package (local one) they will have proper mappings.